rmnavr/wy/README.md

 **wy2hy** produces readable hy-code with 1-to-1 line correspondence to source wy-code.
 It means that running transpiled *.hy file will give meaningfull number lines in error messages.

-ipython plugin for wy is also available, see [wy-ipython](https://tobedone) (it adds magic commands to ipython).
+You can also run wy code in ipython, see [wy repl](https://github.com/rmnavr/wy/blob/main/docs/repl.md) (it adds magic commands to ipython).
 > Example of calculating ipython cell:
 > ```hy
 > %%wy